Our fathers trusted in you. They trusted, and you delivered them. Psalm 22:4

 2 Chronicles 21

 1 Jehoshaphat rested with his fathers and was buried with his fathers in the city of David, and Jehoram his son reigned in his place.
 2 He had brothers, the sons of Jehoshaphat; Azariah, Jehiel, Zechariah, Azariah, Michael, and Shephatiah.
 All these were the sons of Jehoshaphat king of Israel.
 3 Their father gave them great gifts of silver, gold, and precious things, with fortified cities in Judah; but he gave the kingdom to Jehoram because he was the firstborn.

 4 Now when Jehoram had risen up over the kingdom of his father and had strengthened himself, he killed all his brothers with the sword and also some of the princes of Israel.
 5 Jehoram was 32 years old when he began to reign, and he reigned eight years in Jerusalem.
 6 He walked in the ways of the kings of Israel, as did the house of Ahab, for he had Ahab’s daughter as his wife.
 He did that which was evil in the sight of the Lord.
-7 However the Lord would not destroy the house of David, because of the covenant that he had made with David, and as he promised to give a lamp to him and to his children always.
+7 However the Lord would not destroy the house of David because of the covenant that he had made with David and because he had promised to give a lamp to him and to his descendants forever.

 Edom and Libnah Revolt

 8 During Jehoram’s reign, the Edomites revolted from under the authority of Judah and set a king over themselves.
 9 Then Jehoram went there with his captains and all his chariots with him.
 He rose up by night and struck the Edomites who surrounded him, along with the captains of the chariots.
 10 So Edom revolted from under the authority of Judah to this day.
 Then Libnah revolted at the same time from under his authority, because he had forsaken the Lord, the God of his fathers.